rohgoyal/getting-started/toolkit/1b/README.md

 ---

-###### Conclusion
+## Conclusion

 In this tutorial, you saw how an existing REST service can be accessed by building an API.
-We started by checking the availability of the sample service through the web browser.
-Then we created an API in API Connect, and built the connections in the API Design editor.
-Finally, we tested the API with the built-in testing tool.
+You started by checking the availability of the sample service through the web browser.
+Then you created an API in API Connect, and built the connections in the API Design editor.
+Finally, you tested the API with the built-in testing tool.